JustinInCoding/BullseyeSwiftUI/README.md

 - use Test-Driven Development to test the Game’s points method
 - use padding, background, Color to make button look good
 - use assets category of color and linear gradient to make the background and button looks nice
+- use assets category to support dark mode

 ## Features